 While anyone can complete the program, BUILD is an advanced training style.
-An additional 12 Beginner weeks are provided to help prepare you for the full program in the later weeks.
+If you are new to this style of training, an additional 12 Beginner weeks are provided to help prepare you for the full program in the later weeks.

 As you progress through the beginner program, your resistance goals will increase from 3 to 4 sessions per week.
-In BUILD 1.0, the resistance goal will increase to 4 sessions per week, with an optional extra session for more experienced members.
+In BUILD 1.0, the resistance goal will increase to 4 sessions per week, with an optional extra 1-2 sessions for more experienced members.

 Each workout will take around 50-60 minutes to complete and will get you working towards optimal performance gains and improving your squat, deadlift and bench press.
 You can be sure that no workout week will be the same!